- About Pitbulls

 Creating change in our most challenged communities

 Why do so many pit bull type dogs land in the shelters?
-Foreclosures, landlord evictions and a general lack of resources including affordable dog training are some of the key reasons dogs end up in crisis.
+Keeping pets longterm during an economic downfall can bring insurmountable pressures to families living on the edge.
+Hard times including and especially a general lack of pet friendly housing force heartbreaking surrender decisions for renters.
+For others, being unable to afford basic health care needs and behavior/training help contribute to pushing dogs into crisis.
 Our years within the pit bull community has taught us that one of the best approaches to turning the tide for the dogs is to work directly with the residents of some of our most under-served neighborhoods.
 We can get positive change immediately simply by providing owner support and resources to dog owners who are otherwise unable to afford or access help:

-Free and low-cost spay/neuter surgeries, vaccinations, microchips, free leashes/collars and behavior counseling and dog training.
+Owner support including free and low-cost spay/neuter surgeries, vaccinations, microchips, leashes/collars and behavior counseling and dog training and - when possible - coaching to help families find and secure pet friendly rentals.

-Most dog owners love their pets and want to be responsible.
+Most dog owners love their pets and want to give them the best care possible.
 Breed specific laws including mandatory spay/neuter laws target and stereotype dog owners and alienate them from the people who should be their key source of responsible owner information - their local shelters and city agencies.
 Communities respond more favorably when solutions to dog-related challenges embrace the human-animal bond rather than tear it apart.

 Build It and They Will Come